Baudlicious/Challenge-Solutions/README.md

 # Challenge-Solutions
-CTF Online challenge solutions that I found fun or interesting.
+CTF or Online challenge solutions that I found fun or interesting, will be posting more as I participate in more for the 2018 year.